Congress Courts & Litigation Criminal Justice & the Rule of Law

 FARA

-In establishing the FMIC, Congress formally defined foreign malign influence in 50 U.S.C. § 3059(e)(2) as “any hostile effort undertaken by, at the direction of, or on behalf of or with the substantial support of, the government of a covered foreign country with the objective of influencing, through overt or covert means…policies or activities of the United States Government or State or local governments…or [U.S.] public opinion.”
+In establishing the FMIC, Congress formally defined foreign malign influence in 50 U.S.C. § 3059(e)(2) as “any hostile effort undertaken by, at the direction of, or on behalf of or with the substantial support of, the government of a covered foreign country with the objective of influencing, through overt or covert means … policies or activities of the United States Government or State or local governments … or [U.S.] public opinion.”
 This, however, is only a recent incarnation of Congress’s recognition of the danger posed by foreign influence.
 In 1938, Congress enacted FARA to combat the Axis powers’ lobbying and foreign propaganda activities, amending it in 1966 to focus more on agents acting at the behest of foreign principals.
 The act is codified in Subchapter II of 22 U.S.C.
 Ch.
 11. Under FARA, individuals in the United States who, regardless of citizenship, qualify as “foreign agents” by engaging in certain political, advocacy, or representative work on behalf of foreign entities—including foreign governments—must register with the Department of Justice.
 Such registration, as the U.S. Court of Appeals for the D.C.
 Circuit recently recognized, is aimed to protect U.S. national security and foreign relations.
 To enforce FARA, the government can, under 22 U.S.C. § 618(f), seek injunctions preventing an individual from continuing to act as a foreign agent or compel them to comply with the act.
 The government can also criminally prosecute willful FARA violations—a high bar in terms of burden of proof—under 22 U.S.C. § 618(a), as the U.S. Attorney's Office for the Southern District of New York opted to do in Terry’s case.
-FARA violations under § 618(a) can be fined up to $10,000, imprisoned for a maximum of five years, or both—with some exceptions.
+Individuals convicted of FARA violations under § 618(a) can be fined up to $10,000, imprisoned for a maximum of five years, or both—with some exceptions.
 Non-U.S. citizens convicted of a violation or of a conspiracy to violate FARA are also subject to removal under § 618(c).

 To the Justice Department’s credit, its FARA Unit has stepped up its enforcement of the act after first signaling its intent to do so in 2022.
-FARA, however, is an imperfect statute, as evidenced by the multiple proposed reforms Congress has considered in the last five years alone.
+FARA, however, is an imperfect statute, as evidenced by the multiple proposed reforms Congress has considered in the past five years alone.
 It is also far from the only option prosecutors have in employing the criminal justice system to punish and deter would-be malign foreign influencers and the agents they seek to cultivate.

 18 U.S.C. § 951

 Whereas FARA covers a broad range of activity but requires a highly calculated level of conduct, 18 U.S.C. § 951 is more narrowly tailored but has a much lower threshold of intentionality.
-Specifically, the statute requires individuals who agree “to operate within the United States subject to the direction or control of a foreign government or official,” to notify the Justice Department of their status as agents of a foreign government.
-Failure to do so is subject to a fine, up to 10 years imprisonment, or both.
+Specifically, the statute requires individuals who agree “to operate within the United States subject to the direction or control of a foreign government or official” to notify the Justice Department of their status as agents of a foreign government.
+Failure to do so is subject to a fine, up to 10 years’ imprisonment, or both.
 It is worth highlighting that whereas FARA is concerned with the influence of foreign principals, a term encompassing not only foreign governments but also foreign political parties, individuals, business entities, and organizations, § 951 is limited to government benefactors.
 Additionally, in contrast to FARA, which is constructed as a disclosure statute that does not outright criminalize underlying conduct, § 951 directly prohibits individuals from engaging in certain undisclosed actions on behalf of foreign governments.
 In so doing, § 951’s criminalization of such conduct underscores the range of activities foreign governments undertake beyond traditional espionage in seeking to gain influential and informational leverage vis-à-vis the United States.

 Though not as high profile as the developments in lower Manhattan, § 951 also saw some action on July 16.
 In United States v.
-Liang, a federal judge in the District of Massachusetts rejected the argument that § 951 unconstitutionally penalized the defendant, a Chinese-American charged under the statute, for communicating with Chinese officials, thereby violating his First Amendment rights.
+Liang, a federal judge in the District of Massachusetts rejected the argument that § 951 unconstitutionally penalized the defendant, a Chinese American man charged under the statute, for communicating with Chinese officials, thereby violating his First Amendment rights.
 According to Judge Indira Talwani, § 951’s targeted nature “does not inherently criminalize pro-foreign government sentiment or regulate in any way the content of any speech or expressive act” and “leaves open ample channels of information between U.S. citizens and representatives of foreign governments.”
 Furthermore, the importance of the government interest it serves—national security—“satisfies the criteria for a reasonable restriction on the manner of speech.”
 Judge Talwani also rejected the claim that the statute’s definition of “agent” was unconstitutionally vague, helpfully explaining that the defendant’s argument would have been more apt had he been charged under FARA.
-As such, the ruling highlighted the statutes’ distinct benefits and scope, as well as how prosecutors may apply it to distinct and nuanced fact patterns to most effectively undercut foreign governments’ efforts to cultivate and deploy agents in the United States.
+As such, the ruling highlighted the statute’s distinct benefits and scope, as well as how prosecutors may apply it to distinct and nuanced fact patterns to most effectively undercut foreign governments’ efforts to cultivate and deploy agents in the United States.

 The ruling also aligns with other recent decisions concerning § 951, which has survived several attempts by defendants to limit its reach.
 A few days before Judge Talwani’s Liang decision, the U.S. Court of Appeals for the Third Circuit affirmed the finding that a defendant’s conduct fell outside the statute’s exceptions, listed in § 951(d).
 In United States v.
 Chaoqun, the court, upon de novo review, agreed with the district court’s ruling that the defendant’s purchase and transmission of background reports on U.S. scientists to China’s Ministry of State Security did not qualify as “a legal commercial transaction” under § 951(d)(4), finding that “[a]ny argument [the defendant] could have made to the jury would [] have been legally insufficient to support” such a defense.
 Thus, while the Justice Department’s enforcement of § 951 has hit some speed bumps, including the 2023 high-profile prosecution and subsequent non-prosecution of accused-Turkish foreign agent Bijan Rafiekian, the statute remains a powerful implement in prosecutors’ toolkit for cracking down on foreign malign influence.